bleonheart/Lilia/documentation/docs/libraries/lia.darkrp.md

 **Purpose**

-Formats the given amount using `lia.currency.get` so other DarkRP addons receive familiar strings.
+Formats the given amount using `lia.currency.get` so other DarkRP addons receive familiar currency strings.

 **Parameters**